byomead/aws-v2/notes.md

 Finally, create the distribution.

+**Note:** It's also a good idea to add the index file name so that the distribution which is the default root object.

 ### Pointing Route 53 to the CloudFront distribution

 Go to Route 53 and look for your hosted zone where your domain records live.
 Edit the record that points to the S3 bucket and change the _Route traffic to_ section to **Alias to CloudFront distribution**.